 The buzz word today is to look for clothing that will wick sweat away from an athlete’s skin.
 How does this help someone towards a competitive advantage, and how does it work?
 For the sake of discussion, let’s focus on swimming.
-According to Aqua Sport West, high performance athletes care more about reducing suit drag, skin friction and water absorption.
+High performance athletes care more about reducing suit drag, skin friction and water absorption.
 Lycra® along with other fabrics containing Lycra® offer the best performance and value.
 It is actually hard to find any cotton in good swimwear these days.
 Reducing drag is probably the most important factor.
 As the material or a body moves, the lower the frictional impact of a material against air, wind or water, the more a body can lower its resistance.
 This is very similar to static electricity when the lowest coefficient of friction will lower the static on a body or material.

 Lycra® is a highly static material, but when intimate to the human body, the level of static is lowered.
 That is why you see swimmers use bathing suits like Speedo® that are tight fitting.
 The same can be said for those who wear tight clothes when racing bicycles.